Functional PCA with Covariate Dependent Mean and Covariance Structure

-To further impose dependence of the covariance structure on the covariate $z$ we set the eigenvalues to be $\vd = \big(2(z+20),z+10,z\big)$.
-Then scores $\vxi^{(n)}$ are sampled from a Normal distribution (see(\ref{EC0})) with mean $\boldsymbol{0}$ and covariance matrix $\mD_{z} = \mathrm{diag}(\vd)$.
-The number of B-spline basis functions used to capture the dependence of the mean function on $t$ and $z$ are set to $10$ and $5$, respectively, i.e., $l =10$ and $p = 5$, see (\ref{meanProduct}).
-The number used to capture the dependence of the eigenfunctions on $t$ and $z$ are set to $10$ and $7$, respectively, see \ref{E3}.
-All the splines used are cubic splines and the spline $\vb(t)$ (see Section \ref{sec:covariance}) is orthonormalized.

-Since the SupSFPC method cannot handle irregularly spaced functional data, all data generated in this section are all regular grid for easy comparison.
-The final dataset contains $\tilde{m}$ noisy realizations of each function $x_n$, i.e.,
+For easy comparison, all data generated in this section lie on a regular grid, i.e., the time points $t_i = \frac{i-1}{m-1}$ for $i=1,\dots,m = 100$.
+This accommodates the SupSFPC method which cannot handle irregularly spaced functional data.
+The final simulated dataset contains $m$ noisy observational points of each latent function $x_n$, i.e.,